Analytic linearization of conformal maps of the annulus: Defining renormalization

 \end{enumerate}

-\end{techlemma} Roughly speaking, the item \eqref{it-deriv} strengthens \eqref{it-lin}.
-Namely, \eqref{it-lin} shows that $\Psi$ is close to linear; \eqref{it-deriv} is an infinitesimal version of the same statement, and can be understood as a bound on the derivative of the mapping $f\mapsto \Psi$ both in the standard metric and in the metric $\sup \|g''\|$ on the tangent space to the image.
+\end{techlemma} Item \eqref{it-lin-ref} is a quantitative version of item \eqref{it-lin} in Proposition \ref{prop-Psi-estim}.
+Roughly speaking, item \eqref{it-deriv} strengthens this statement.
+Namely, \eqref{it-lin-ref} shows that $\Psi$ is close to linear; \eqref{it-deriv} is an infinitesimal version of the same statement, and can be understood as a bound on the derivative of the mapping $f\mapsto \Psi$ both in the standard metric and in the metric $\sup \|g''\|$ on the tangent space to the image.
 The latter metric corresponds to the nonlinearity of $\Psi$.
 The term $l^{-2}$ in the last inequality in \eqref{it-deriv} is typical for second derivatives of maps that are close to linear expansions $z\mapsto z/l$.

 \begin{proof}